-Multigrain Dosa Waffles are fusion twist to ever so popular Indian dosa and classic breakfast waffles.
-These savory and easy waffles will become your favorite breakfast or brunch recipe.
+Savory Multigrain Dosa Waffles are fusion twist to ever so popular Indian Dosa and classic breakfast waffles.
+These delicious waffles will surely become your favorite breakfast or brunch recipe.
 A cup of Masala Chai on the side and you have ultimate food nirvana !

 Homemade multigrain waffles use simple pantry ingredients.
 They are light and crispy on the outside, soft and fluffy on the inside.
-Additionally, they offer excellent low calorie yet nourishing, vegan and gluten free.
+Additionally, they are low calorie yet nourishing, vegan and gluten free.
 Similar to Pohe , Bread Upma, Thalipeeth and Savory Chia Oats Bowl , you will enjoy this Indian Breakfast recipe.

 This is one of our favorite meals to make together as a family over the weekend.
 It’s kids favorite recipe so they help out in making them.